sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-- Now we use a different API, manifest instead of blob, to assemble a collection of references to the config and layers
+- The second major API is for manifests, and these registries will parse
+- Like with the config, it is serialized JSON, and it has a content addressable hash
+- This manifest assembles the config, along with a list of layers, to define our image
-- Each of these references is called a "descriptor":
+- Each of the references to other content is implemented using a descriptor
   - Media Type, Digest, Size, and optional annotations
   - Our APIs are scoped to a repository, so the descriptor must point to a blob in the same repository
-- This manifest has it's own digest, that's the digest you see when pinning an image
-- Importantly, registries parse manifests, and they care about the media type and schema
-  - Needed for GC, UI's, and any other higher level features

 ---